BU-hammerTeam/PyHammer/README.md

 ##Publications

 This project and accompanying work is described Appendix A in Kesseli et al. (in prep.).
-If you use the program, please cite Kesseli et al. (in prep).
+If you use the program, please cite Kesseli et al. (submitted).

 ##Acknowledgements